Are you looking for the best baby closet ideas and organization tips?

 It’s handy and affordable too, so you have no excuse for not getting one.

 12. Add A Pegboard

-Add a peg board in the wall to gain extra space in a small closet.
-If you need a peg board this one from Amazon has good reviews.
+Add a pegboard in the wall to gain extra space in a small closet.
+If you need a pegboard, this specific one from Amazon has good reviews.

-Don’t have a closet?
-Then have a look at ways to keep baby clothes without closet.
+- Don’t have a closet?
+Then have a look at ways to keep baby clothes without a closet.

 13. Have A Container For Outgrown Clothes

 Since kids grow very fast, what fits your baby perfectly today may not fit in a few months.

 So don’t forget to leave a pre-designed, reachable space for putting outgrown items.
 Once is full you could donate the items.